divorce selling house

 How to sell a house during a divorce in California

 If you recognize that you need to sell your house during a divorce, you should know that you have options.
-For example, if you and your divorcing spouse are in agreement on the matter, you can speed up and simplify the process by selling to one of the reputable companies that buy homes for cash in Southern California.
+For example, if you and your divorcing spouse are in agreement on the matter, you can speed up and simplify the process by selling to one of the reputable companies in Southern California.

 Other options include one of you selling your interest in the home to the other, one of you taking another martial asset to offset your community property interest in the home equity, or both of you continuing to own the home together while one of you lives in the house with your children.
 Better understanding your options can help you make the right choice for you.